dh-network/python4poets/README.md

 ## Location:

-The course will take place at Campus Neues Palais, room **1.09.204**
+The course will take place on Febreuary 16-17, 2024, at Campus Neues Palais, room **1.09.204**

 If you are interested, please [register](https://moodle2.uni-potsdam.de/course/view.php?id=38478) until October 23.
 We’ll be happy to see you at the course!